 Use a balance transfer calculator to find out if you really can save by transferring your current debt to another credit card.
 Factor any balance transfer fees, which typically range between 3%-5%, into your total cost.
 To save the most money, look for a balance transfer offer with no fees and a 0% introductory rate.

-Also, check out our tips for getting out of debt.
+Also, check out our tips for getting out of debt and tackling tax debt.

 Refinance your auto loan